dgiljano/VBS/README.md

 <b> 4l channel </b>

-For this part the following CMSSW version was used: CMSSW_7_4_7
+zx.c -> Reads the ZX(+suffix).root file, which is the final step of the data-driven ZX monte carlo generation procedure.
+The output file is zx_<year>.root (taken in input by plotterAndTemplateMaker.c).

-plotter.c -> The file reads 4l MC + data (from relevant repositories), togetherwith the data driven zx component, contained in the zx.root file.
+plotterAndTemplateMaker.c -> The file reads 4l MC + data (from relevant repositories), together with the data driven zx component, contained in the ZX(+suffix).root file.
 It performs relevant selection, mela cuts, kin_variable generation.
-The output is the 1D histogram portarying all contributions.
+The output is:
+- 1D pictures portraying all contributions (<directory>/<variable>_<useOfNLOMC>_<year>.png)
+- 2D templates, selected trees and their pictures (in template/root_output_files/ divided by MC/data contributions)

-bkg_Workspace.c -> Generation of templates for signal and background (devided by component: vbs, qqZZ etc..).
+bkg_Workspace.c -> Generation of RooWorkspaces for signal and background (devided by component: vbs, qqZZ etc..).
 The templates are created at workspace level and saved accordingly.

 The code is run with:

 source runbkg.sh

-zx.c -> Reads the ZX.root file, which is the final step of the data-driven ZX monte carlo generation procedure.
-The output file is zx.root (taken in input by plotter.c and new_plotter.c as explained above).

 <b> Combine </b>

-All cards can be found in the COMBINATION_FOLDER, with sub-directories for single channels and combination of channels.
+All cards can be found in the COMBINATION_FOLDER, with sub-directory 4l.
 I suggest a double check on the systematics and whether all channels and processes are correctly included/positioned in the right column etc. The following are the Combine commands which I used:

 To combine multiple cards: